DylanCa/PBAW/README.md

 ## Documentation

 *There is no official documentation as of now.
 It will be available as soon as possible.*

+You can find the current progression of the project [here](https://github.com/DylanCa/PBAW/projects).

+Feel free to [open an issue](https://github.com/DylanCa/PBAW/issues) whenever you feel like it is required.

+Finally, you can send me a mail if you want: dylan.cattelan@gmail.com.

 ## License